maxint-rd/mxUnifiedPCD8544_Nokia_5110_LCD/README.md

 These displays normally use SPI to communicate.
 3 to 5 data-pins are required to
 interface with the MCU.
 When using the minimum of three data-pins (DC/DIN/CLK), the remaining pins are fixed.
-By using the mxUnifiedPCF8574 library for an I2C interface or the mxUnified74HC595 library for shift-registers, the display can be connected to share the I2C bus (only two pins) or the SPI pins (three wires).
+By using the mxUnifiedPCF8574 library for an I2C interface or the mxUnified74HC595 library for shift registers, the display can be connected to share the I2C bus (only two pins) or the SPI pins (three wires).

-This library is based on the Adafruit PCD8544 Nokia 5110 LCD library, but instead of directly using SPI it allows the display to be driven via the expanded pins of an I2C I/O expander or a shift-register.
+This library is based on the Adafruit PCD8544 Nokia 5110 LCD library, but instead of directly using SPI it allows the display to be driven via the expanded pins of an I2C I/O expander or a shift register.
 Please note that generating software SPI using the expanded pins of a serial driven I/O expander or shiftregister is notably slower than a direct connection.
 The pcd_test example has been adapted to include measurements of time spent per display test.
 You can use these to compare the different ways to drive the display.

-Using SPI shift-register
+Using SPI shift register
 ========================
 The (shared) SPI bus requires three data-lines to connect one or more shift registers (SS, MOSI and SCK).